Robert Wagner: Switch

 By the mid-1970s, Wagner's television career was at its peak with the CBS-TV television series Switch (1975–1978, opposite Eddie Albert, Sharon Gless, and Charlie Callas) after re-signing a contract with Universal in 1974.
-Albert had been a childhood hero of Wagner, after he watched the movie Brother Rat along with a few others.
+Albert had been a childhood hero of Wagner's, after he watched the movie Brother Rat, along with a few others.
 The friendship started in the early 1960s, where he also co-starred in a couple of Albert's movies.
 After the end of the series, the two remained friends until Albert's death on May 26, 2005.
 Wagner spoke at his funeral, and gave a testimonial about his longtime friendship with him.

 In partial payment for starring together in the Aaron Spelling and Leonard Goldberg production of the TV movie The Affair, Wagner and Natalie Wood were given a share in three TV series that the producers were developing for ABC.
 Only one reached the screen, the very successful TV series Charlie's Angels, for which Wagner and Wood had a 50% share, though Wagner was to spend many years in court arguing with Spelling and Goldberg over what was defined as profit.

 Wagner and Wood acted with Laurence Olivier in Cat on a Hot Tin Roof (1976), as part of Olivier's television series Laurence Olivier Presents for the UK's Granada Television.

-Wagner had a small role in some all-star Universal films, Midway (1976) and The Concorde ...
+Wagner had a small role in some all-star Universal films, Midway (1976) and The Concorde...
 Airport '79 (1979).

 Hart to Hart

-Wagner's third successful series was Hart to Hart, which co-starred Stefanie Powers and Lionel Stander and was broadcast on ABC-TV from 1979 to 1984.
+Wagner's most successful series was Hart to Hart, which co-starred Stefanie Powers and Lionel Stander and was broadcast on ABC-TV from 1979 to 1984.
 No one else was seriously considered for the role.
-George Hamilton had a high-profile at the time and was suggested, but producer Aaron Spelling said that if he was cast "the audience will resent him as Hart for being that rich.
+George Hamilton had a high profile at the time and was suggested, but producer Aaron Spelling said that if he was cast "the audience will resent him as Hart for being that rich.
 But no one will begrudge RJ [Wagner] a nickel."

 During the series run, Wagner reprised his old Pink Panther role in Curse of the Pink Panther (1983).
 He also had a supporting role in I Am the Cheese (1983).

-He played an insurance investigator in the short-lived TV series Lime Street (1985).
+Wagner played an insurance investigator in the short-lived TV series Lime Street (1985).

 In 1985, he reflected, "Bad-guy roles work if they're really good parts, but they don't come along very often.
 I think that what I've been doing has worked for me.
 Sure I'd like to do a Clint Eastwood, grizzled, down-and-out guy, but there aren't many scripts like that...
 What has been projected for me is an international quality that can take me anywhere and get me into all kind of involvements; to do otherwise would mean a character role."